Darshan Accuses Producer Muniratna Of Underpaying Kurukshetra Actors; ‘Had To Work Twice As Hard’

 Sudeep Relied On His Wife Priya For Money; Helped Him Deal With A Major Crisis Once!

 As per the latest reports, Kurukshetra is scheduled to hit theatres on the occasion of Varamahalakshmi festival.
-The makers however are yet to provide an official statement.
-The trailer which launched a few days ago has garnered a lot of negative response from fans.
+The makers, however, are yet to provide an official statement.
+The trailer which was launched a few days ago has garnered a lot of negative response from fans.
 This makes us wonder what the film has in store to offer.